 When Would You Need a Tax Attorney?

-Questions to Ask
+Questions to Ask a Tax Attorney

-- What does he specialize in?
+- What area of tax law do they specialize in?

 - How much does the attorney charge?

-Free and Low Cost Legal Assistance Options
+Free and Low-Cost Legal Assistance Options